 There is another unusual feature on Fremont Street that attracts lots of attention – Viva Vision: The world’s largest video screen!
 This is a free show that can be enjoyed from any point under the 1,500 feet long screen that is suspended 90 feet above Fremont Street’s pedestrian mall.
 The show lasts about 6 minutes and run every hour starting in the evening (depending on the time of year).
 The imagery projected by the millions of LED lights come in a variety of shows and are certainly worth checking out.
 And one spectacular way to see all this is to take the zip line that runs under the Viva Vision screen – not for everyone but definitely an option for the thrill seekers.

 Cirque Du Soleil

 My choice of activity on this trip was to take in a Cirque Du Soleil show.
 What I didn’t realise until we started looking at our options for shows, was that there are several shows running at the same time in Las Vegas in different hotels.
 Many hotels have resident shows running for long periods of time and as a result, the performers take short periods of time off meaning there are times of the year when some of the shows may not be running for a few days at a time.
-This caught us out a little as some of the shows I was interested in were on a break and therefore limited our choice of what we could take in on the dates we were in the city.
 As there are several running along side each other though, you should be able find some show operating during your stay even if it is just a short stay.
 It may be worth double checking dates however, if there is one particular show you are interesting and if your dates for travel are flexible.